How to Achieve the Ultimate Grilled Cheese

-I'm not usually someone to call out "right" from "wrong" in the kitchen--I'm of the belief that if it tastes good to you and you didn't cut a finger off while making it, you did it right.
-That said, I have years of experience making less-than-awesome grilled cheese sandwiches that gift me with the wisdom and authority to now say that yes--despite the fact that it’s difficult for melted cheese on buttered bread to ever be a bad thing, there are definitely a few factors that differentiate an OK grilled cheese from a great grilled cheese:
+I'm not usually someone to call out "right" from "wrong" in the kitchen—I'm of the belief that if it tastes good to you and you didn't cut a finger off while making it, you did it right.
+That said, I have years of experience making less-than-awesome grilled cheese sandwiches, which has given me with the wisdom and authority to now say that yes—despite the fact that it’s difficult for melted cheese on buttered bread to ever be a bad thing—there are definitely a few factors that differentiate an OK grilled cheese from a great grilled cheese.

-2) Control the heat.
 If I'm whipping out a skillet for a quick stove top job, 9 times out of 10, I'm throwing that sucker over medium-high heat.
-But not for grilled cheese--for grilled cheese, you're gonna wanna dial it back just a touch.
-This isn't a steak, the idea isn't to hit it with a quick sear.
+But not for grilled cheese.
+Here, you're gonna wanna dial it back just a touch.
+(This isn't a steak—the idea isn't to hit it with a quick sear.)
 Using moderate heat allows the cheese enough time to melt as the bread gradually browns.
-If your pan is too hot, the bread will burn by the time you reach that wonderful state gooey cheese nirvana... nobody wants that.
+If your pan is too hot, the bread will burn by the time you reach that wonderful state gooey cheese nirvana.
+Nobody wants that.

-4) Even distribution.
-Unless you are actually using a uniformly pressed American cheese square, you need to shred and evenly spread [on bread] for the best melting results.
-Because I dig an oozing creamy grilled cheese, I mixed my cheese with a bit of mayo for the recipe below (*note: you don't have to, but this does help stretch your cheese a bit farther).
-This helps to further ensure even distribution and allows you to spread the cheese on the interior sides of both bread slices--which is super helpful if you're throwing some other non-cheese components into the mix, as this allows the melting cheese to encompass the other ingredients so that your sandwich doesn't fall apart.
+This extra step helps to further ensure even distribution of cheese and allows you to spread the cheese on the interior sides of both bread slices.
+If you're throwing some other non-cheese components into the mix, this allows the melting cheese to encompass the other ingredients so that your sandwich doesn't fall apart.
 And speaking of those other components…

 Tomato-Basil Grilled Cheese